bparanj/crystal/electronics/modulation.md

 4. Cable Modems and DSL: These internet technologies use PM in combination with QAM to improve data transmission speeds over cable and phone lines.

-In summary, PM is crucial in many modern digital communication systems, where it combines with other modulation techniques to enhance data throughput and stability, supporting the backbone of everyday wireless and wired networks.
+PM is used in many modern digital communication systems, where it combines with other modulation techniques to enhance data throughput and stability, supporting the backbone of everyday wireless and wired networks.

 PM (Phase Modulation) is a technique used in modern digital communications.
 Here are its everyday uses:

 1. Mobile phones:
    - In 4G/5G communications
    - For transmitting voice and data